Home addition costs – a guide for increasing square footage

 Building an addition can be the solution to accommodating a growing family, might provide space to work from home or for study there, or create room to welcome an older family member to live with you, and what you need the space for will determine the type of home addition that’s required.

-We’ve asked an expert on house design to provide the details on what a home addition might cost, allowing you to plan to finance your extra space.
+We’ve asked an expert on home addition ideas to provide the details on what a home addition might cost, allowing you to plan to finance your extra space.

 Home addition costs

-There are many factors that influence home addition costs.
-As you’d expect, the size of the addition matters, as does its type.
+There are many home addition planning factors that influence home addition costs.
+As you’d expect, the size of the addition matters, as does its type – sunroom ideas and conservatory ideas will be cheaper than a solid-build, two story addition.
 But what the space is going to be used for is also a major factor.
 Your location also counts when it comes to costs.
 Sometimes forgotten is the fee for permits.
 These are the figures to bear in mind.

 How much does a side, back, or front addition cost?